JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 }
 </style>

-Spark NLP for Healthcare now has an easy to use module for interacting with Annotation Lab with minimal code.
-In this section, you can find the instructions for performing specific operations using the annotation lab module of the Spark NLP for Healthcare library.
-You can execute these instructions in the Jupyter notebook or any other notebook of your preference.
+ <a href="/docs/en/licensed_install">Healthcare NLP</a> provides an easy to use module for interacting with Annotation Lab with minimal code.
+In this section, you can find the instructions for performing specific operations using the annotation lab module of the <a href="/docs/en/licensed_install">Healthcare NLP</a> library.
+You can execute these instructions in a python notebook (Jupyter, Colab, Kaggle, etc.).

-Before trying out the instructions in the following sub-sections, you will need to perform some initial set up to configure the Spark NLP for Healthcare library and start a spark session.
+Before running the instructions described in the following sub-sections, some initial environment setup needs to be performed in order to configure the Healthcare NLP library and start a Spark session.

+> **NOTE:** For using this integration a Healthcare, Finance and/or Legal NLP License key is requirend.
+If you do not have one, you can get it <a href="https://www.johnsnowlabs.com/install/"> here</a>.

 ```py
 import json